-The BackupId is used with abort backup and restore cluster.
+The Backup Id is used with abort backup and restore cluster.

-For release 8.0.28 and later: MySQL Cluster Manager supports the creation of NDB native encrypted cluster backups using AES-256-CBC.
+MySQL Cluster Manager supports the creation of NDB native encrypted cluster backups using AES-256-CBC.
 To create an encrypted backup, use the --password-file option to provide a file that contains the password.
 See Using The NDB Cluster Management Client to Create a Backup for restrictions on the choice of passwords.
 The password file must satisfy the following requirements: